atomisthq/docs/docs/user/index.md

 ![Choose GitHub Organization](img/choose-org.png)

-Finally, you will be presented with a button to configure the org-level webhook.
+Finally, you will be presented with a button to configure the organization webhook.

 ![Install GitHub Webhook](img/install-webhook.png)